SophieDufrane/celebrateit-platform/README.md

 ---

-#### Business goals

-1. **Promote a Positive Work Culture:**

-   - Foster a culture of recognition and appreciation within the organization.

-   - Encourage employees to share positive stories and celebrate their colleagues' achievements.

-2. **Boost Employee Engagement:**

-   - Provide a platform where employees feel valued and connected.

-   - Increase participation and interaction through features like stories, comments, and nominations.

-3. **Support Peer-to-Peer Recognition:**

-   - Enable employees to nominate colleagues for recognition.

-   - Empower teams to celebrate each other's contributions.

-4. **Enhance Team Collaboration:**

-   - Strengthen team dynamics by creating a space for meaningful interactions.

-   - Encourage cross-departmental acknowledgment and collaboration.

-5. **Data-Driven Insights for HR:**

-   - Collect and analyze recognition data to understand employee engagement trends.

-   - Provide HR with actionable insights to reward top-performing employees.

-6. **Retention and Morale:**

-   - Improve employee retention rates by creating a supportive and rewarding environment.

-   - Boost morale by recognizing and celebrating achievements.

-7. **Ease of Use and Scalability:**

-   - Ensure the platform is user-friendly and intuitive to maximize adoption.

-   - Build a scalable architecture using Django REST and React to support organizational growth.

-8. **Alignment with Organizational Values:**

-   - Reflect and reinforce the company's core values through recognition stories.

-   - Build a tool that integrates seamlessly with the existing culture and values.

----

 ### 2.2 Scope

 This section outlines the features and functionalities planned for CelebrateIt, categorized using the **MoSCoW Prioritization Framework**.
 This framework identifies features as:

-- **Must Have**: Essential features that are critical for the platform's core functionality.
+- **Must Have**: Essential features that are critical for the platform's core functionality > 56%

-- **Should Have**: High-priority features that enhance the user experience but are not essential for the platform's operation.
+- **Should Have**: High-priority features that enhance the user experience but are not essential for the platform's operation. > 26%

-- **Could Have**: Nice-to-have features that provide additional value but are not critical to the platform's success.
+- **Could Have**: Nice-to-have features that provide additional value but are not critical to the platform's success. > 17%

 - **Won't Have**: Features explicitly excluded from the current scope.